HuijunLu/React-Todo-List-App/README.md

 # React-Todo-List-App

-This is a simple Todo list app created using React
+This is an simple Todo list app created using React